purple-technology/purple-stack/README.md

    npx replace-in-file '/purple-stack/g' 'MY_APP' '**/*.*' --verbose
    ```

-4. Copy mise.local.tom.example to mise.local.toml and update the values.
+4. Copy mise.local.toml.example to mise.local.toml and update the values.
 Mainly the name of local aws profile in AWS_PROFILE which should be used for the deployment of the app.

 5. [Install](https://mise.jdx.dev/getting-started.html) mise for managing global tools, tasks and environment variables.
 6. Install the global tools using Mise (Node, PNPM, ...) - run